 New version of our forging simulation software, FORGE® NxT 3.0

-From our users recommendations, we have developed and integrated new innovative features in FORGE® NxT 3.0, a new version released in March 2019.
+From our users recommendations, we have developed and integrated new innovative features in FORGE® NxT 3.0, a version released in March 2019.

 Among the main features and improvements of this version, FORGE® NxT 3.0 includes: